codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_remote_callback`

-Gets post's remote fields and pass its value as input parameters to the callback.
+Gets post's remote cpt instance and pass its as input to the callback.
 Use it if do you want to render complex data values.

 #### Arguments